 What to look for when buying Indian Summer plants

 • The pot size, height, number of stems or plants per pot and the plant diameter determine the price, the stage of flowering and the consumer appeal.

 • The wide range of species and cultivars amongst the Indian Summer plants means the presence of a clear label is important so that customers know what sort of foliage, flower or berry the plant offers.

 • The plants must be free of diseases and pests such as aphids.

 • Make sure that the pot soil is sufficiently damp, including on the shop floor.

 Sales and display tips

-In designing the display, try to avoid the pumpkin theming that creates more of an October and November mood.
+In designing the display, try to avoid the pumpkin themes that creates more of an autumn mood better suited for October and November.
 In September it’s often still nice to spend time in the garden.
 Don’t just pitch the plants for an Indian Summer as creating a good view, but also as a real patio plant to enjoy outdoors.
 The base can be restrained: black pots, grey containers and a single shiny element create a mood of harmony and clarity that fits well with an enjoyable Indian summer in the garden.

 • All Indian Summer plants like a position with some sun, but can also tolerate partial shade.